• Skip to primary navigation

 Skysafari

-Like the above astronomy apps I’ve shared here, SkySafari uses GPS/location technology to help users in identifying stars, planets, etc. It also has a compass tool built-in.
+Like the above astronomy apps for Android and iPhone I’ve covered here, SkySafari uses GPS/location technology to help users identify stars, planets, etc. It also has a compass tool built-in.
 SkySafari consumes 4/5x more storage memory than the above applications.
 This is because SkySafari has a huge astronomical database.
 When you run SkySafari, you’ll find several dots on the screen.
-The background of the dots is nothing but the sky and the dots indicate stars/constellation/planet.
+The background of the dots is nothing but the sky, and the dots indicate stars/constellations/planets.
 If you tap on the dot, SkySafari will show the details of the thing you’ve tapped.
 This application makes you aware of how the celestial objects look like.
 It also shows the sunrise and sunset time of each planet in the solar system.

 SkyWiki